roadwarriorslive/Pipulate/README.rst

 That's it.
 That's Pipulate— it's just the rectangular data-range pull & push stuff (nothing in-between).
-So, `go get Anaconda 3.6 <https://www.anaconda.com/download/>`_ and help me reposition SEO somewhere more than the Gut-feeling Intuiters of yesteryear and Data Scientists of tomorrow— Datamaster with a Python/Pandas industry-standard skill-set.
+So, `go get Anaconda 3.6 <https://www.anaconda.com/download/>`_ and help me reposition SEO somewhere more than the gut-feeling Intuiters of yesteryear and Data Scientists of tomorrow— the **Datamaster** with a Python/Pandas industry-standard skill-set that has vast room for adding your own creative expression and insight.
 Track your SEO rankings, Social Media views and counts, whatever!
 Start in the shallow end with Jupyter Notebook and "graduate" your work to generic scheduled Linux jobs that you can run almost anywhere.
 If you're a successful YouTuber worried about the gravy-train running dry, diversify your skills with something you'll probably love and can